Why you’re not getting enough sleep and what to do about it

 Eating a balanced diet of fresh organic vegetables, whole grains, healthy fats, and protein helps the body and mind function properly.

 Avoid stimulants after noon and late-night eating.
-This will allow you to get a deeper sleep and wake up refreshed and alert.
+This will help you sleep more deeply and wake up refreshed and alert.

-Herbal teas such as chamomile and blends for sleep that contain valerian, skullcap, passionflower, and catnip can be used before bedtime.
+Herbal teas, such as chamomile, and sleep blends containing valerian, skullcap, passionflower, and catnip can be used before bedtime.
 Remember to use high-quality tea.
-I suggest the widely available brand Traditional Medicinals to ensure you are getting the full potency of the plant instead of just filler.
-Did you know that many conventional tea brands have minimal medicinal potency left when they hit the shelves?
+I suggest the widely available brand Traditional Medicinals to ensure you get the full potency of the plant, not just filler.
+Did you know that many conventional tea brands have little medicinal potency left by the time they hit the shelves?
 Check out some of the other dangers of using conventional teas here.

 Remember—get more sleep!
 Your happiness, health, and productivity depend on it!!
 Tell me below what you do to get a better night’s sleep and what you’re going to integrate into your nighttime routine.